houen/ssm/README.md

 - Secrets are kept in the same Git repository as the code they relate to, making configuration drift errors less likely.
 - Secrets are versioned, so if a secret is accidentally overridden, it can be recovered.
 - Offboarding is simply a matter of removing the offboarded developer and reencrypting secrets.
+- All the code is simple shell files living in your project.
+You can know exactly what ssm is doing just by auditing the scripts.

 ## Motivation
 As a freelancer, I came across many teams where secrets management was done a bit ad-hoc.
 Most were using .env files.
 Some were using pass.
 Some etcd.
 Some teams were using full-featured solutions like Hashicorp Consul, Vault, or similar.
 Often you would have a .env.sample file to start with, and then you needed to get the secrets from another team member.
 When secrets were updated these were then sent around in more or less secure ways between teams members.